martinpercu/langgraph_langchan_agents_structure/README.md

 - In notebooks import API keys
 - Check the "from langchain.chat_models import init_chat_model".
 Very useful to declare any LLM doesn't matter if OpenAi Anthropic Gemini whatever.
 - The agent "simple-llm" has the LLM integrated in the node_1.

+## Rag (basic)
+- Using a openAI vector store. (we need the VectorStore ID)
+- In notebook rag-basic implementing the file_search_tool using ==> bind_tools([file_search_tool]).
+- In the agent rag-basic.py is important to understand the basic rag is will not work find if we send all the "history".
+So we send only the last message. (of course the issues is the model lost the memory of the conversation, this is a basic RAG implementation).